Adult Cat Wellness (1 year to 10 years)

 6. Weight Control Management

-For specific details on the importance of weight management, the illnesses and abnormalities that are associated with being overweight, the management strategies and charts to assess your feline friend are at Weight Loss Program
+For specific details on the importance of weight management, the illnesses and abnormalities that are associated with being overweight, the management strategies and charts to assess your feline friend are located at Weight Loss Program

 During the annual or biannual consultation, we will take a moment to assess your pet for his/ her body conditions score (BCS – a score out of 5) and record its weight.
 A 4/5 score is >15% overweight, 5/5 score is >30% overweight.
 Please make sure you help us remember to weigh your pet at each visit to the hospital regardless of the reason.
 Weight loss is an important indicator of underlying disease, or that you are doing a great job in solving a weight problem.
 Weight gain is a primary sign you may be overfeeding your cat ,and maybe not providing enough activities to stimulate proper calorie consumption toward muscle building and fat burning.